-Candidates must attempt the Day 1 case that is linked to the Capstone 1 module they completed the first time, provided that case is available.
+Candidates must attempt the Day 1 case that is linked to the Capstone 1 module they completed the first time they write the CFE, provided that case is available.

 5.3 Repeating the common final examination

 Candidates are allowed three attempts to pass the CFE.
 Candidates with extenuating circumstances may appeal to their province/region for a fourth attempt and it may be granted with special permission.